1337hero/mikekey.com/src/content/blog/on-turning-35.md

 ---
 title: "On Turning 35..."
 date: 2017-07-13
+description: "Lately, as the years stack up, I've been diving deeper into self-reflection.
+Mapping out the road ahead, replaying screw-ups, and tallying wins versus the ones that got away."
+heroImage: '../../assets/images/blog/blog-placeholder-2.jpg'
 ---

-Recently I celebrated my 35th year of not dying.
-Congratulations self.

-As I've gotten older, I find myself spending more time on introspective thought.
-Contemplating where I'm going.
-The mistakes I've made, and opportunities both taken and missed.

-I wonder where I might be in another 35 years.

-I often look at my twenties with regret.
-Something I shouldn't spend time doing.
-One can't change the past.
-Yet, there is this lingering feeling that I wasted a lot of my potential.
-Spent to much time pursuing things in hindsight were unimportant.

-I don't want to look back in my forties and have the same regrets about my thirties that I do about my twenties.
-For that reason, I've been taking stock of my failures and successes these past couple of weeks.

-A lot has happened in the past five years.
+Just hit 35—another lap around the sun without kicking the bucket.
+High-five to me.

+Lately, as the years stack up, I've been diving deeper into self-reflection.
+Mapping out the road ahead, replaying screw-ups, and tallying wins versus the ones that got away. **Where the hell will I be at 70?** It's a question that keeps me up.

+My 20s?
+Man, I beat myself up over that decade way too much.
+Pointless, since you can't rewrite history.
+But damn, that nagging voice says **I squandered prime potential chasing shiny distractions** that meant *zilch* in the end.

+**No way I'm repeating that in my 40s**—staring back at my 30s with the same regrets.
+That's why I've been auditing my life these past weeks: wins, flops, the whole mess.

+The last five years?
+A wild ride.

-I started my current job when in 2012 before my 30th birthday.
-And I've been fortunate in this career.
-In that time my wife and I developed our love for traveling.
-We brought two beautiful girls into the world.
-And we chased a dream to travel the country in our Airstream.
-That lead us to moving out west.
+Kicked off my current gig back in 2012, right before turning 30.
+Career-wise, I've been blessed.
+My wife and I fell hard for travel, welcomed two amazing girls into the mix, and chased that Airstream dream across the country.
+After two years of travel we ended up planting roots out West.

-There is a lot that makes me happy.

-But in that, there have still been some personal failings.
-Things I want to fix.
+But yeah, personal slip-ups crept in too.
+Stuff I need to fix.

-My health has been on a downward trajectory for a couple of years.
-My weight continuously fluctuating.
-And recently a month ago I hit an all time high of 230lbs.
-It's embarrassing and shameful.

-No real excuses.
-I eat like shit.
-Don't exercise, and not as active I used to be (or think I am).
-My career has me in front of a desk for a better part of the day.
-And if I want this to change, going to have to put in the work.
-It's as simple as that.
+Health's been tanking for a couple years—weight yo-yoing like crazy.
+Hit a rock-bottom 230 lbs last month.

+Embarrassing as hell, straight-up shameful.

+No BS excuses: I eat garbage, skip workouts, and pretend desk life isn't the culprit.
+If I want change, gotta grind.
+Simple math.

-I've also known for some time that I need to put in the effort to laying down a solid foundation for our families future.
+I've also known for ages I need to lock down our family's future.
+Retirement nest egg, college funds for the kids, ditching reliance on the system.

-You know, adult shit.
-Like having a retirement.
-Saving for kids college.
-Not being dependant on the system.

-I can't write code forever.
-Fact of life.
-We have some savings, but it could be a lot better.
-Hell, I should be making more money than I am.

-For the last couple of years, I've been conversing with my friend Shawn about buy and hold rental real estate.
-For an average person, it's the perfect avenue to build wealth.
-And the only way I can think with my skill set to lay down a foundation for my families future that is not dependent on me working a JOB.
+For the last few years, I've been chatting with my buddy Shawn about buy-and-hold rentals.
+For regular folks like us, it's the golden ticket to wealth-building—especially with my skills, creating passive income that doesn't chain me to a J-O-B.

-It's another goal that has been on the white board for the past five years.

-But, I'm not as far along in that goal as I want to be.
-The wife and I only purchased our first rental property this past Septemeber.
-And right now, we're living in it.
-So it's not making any money.

-I want that to change in the next five years.
-No regrets come my 40th.

-The past five years have been good.

-My only regrets are choosing instant gratification over delayed gratification.
-That might of allowed me to be in a better position today.
-Oh, and my weight.
-That one is weighing me down.
-(Pun intended)
+It's been on the whiteboard forever, but progress?
+Sluggish.
+We purchased our first rental last year, but we're currently living in it.
+My goal and plan is to expand that and get more into another property.
+And possibly do our first flip.

+Overall, these years have been solid.
+My big slip?
+Picking quick dopamine hits over the long game—that could've landed me further ahead.
+Oh, and the weight?
+It's literally weighing me down (pun game strong).

-But with my birthday I've found a renewed mindset.
+But this birthday sparked a mindset reset.

-It's time to buckle down and focus on some of my larger goals.
-And forget about things I can't change.
+Time to lock in, crush those big goals, and drop the unchangeable crap.

+**Let's build.**